-Influencer Marketing – With the clogging newspaper advertisements, radio and TV channels flooding with ad labels, it became really frustrating for consumers to trust the brands.
+Influencer Marketing – With the clogging of newspaper advertisements, radio, and TV channels flooding with ad labels, it became really frustrating for consumers to trust the brands.
 People were bored with the old-age traditional marketing strategies and the market really demanded something new which can bring back consumers’ trust in the brands.

 With the exponential rise in time, people spend on social media it would be not wrong to say, that our life is influenced by people we follow, on social media.

 Closely following someone we admire, has never been a cakewalk as it seems to be these days.
 It might be anybody a celebrity, an artist, politician, and blogger.
 Anybody with a good amount of followers can be considered for influencer marketing.